huggingface/blog/constitutional_ai.md

 ## Gathering prompts to generate AI preference data

-To generate a CAI dataset, we used Anthropic’s HH preference dataset ([https://huggingface.co/datasets/Anthropic/hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf)), which contains many red-teaming prompts, that are designed to elicit undesirable responses according to values defined by Anthropic’s researchers.
+To generate a CAI dataset, we used Anthropic’s HH preference dataset ([https://huggingface.co/datasets/Anthropic/hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf)), which contains many red-teaming prompts that are designed to elicit undesirable responses according to values defined by Anthropic’s researchers.
 As noted earlier, one neat feature of CAI is that you can define your own set of constitutional principles and later in this blog post we explore tweaking the Anthropic one to produce a chat model that mimics xAI’s Grok assistant.

 Here is an example from the dataset: